Sunday, March 31, 2024

 in a rougher town I set these posts,

-nailed these planks for a prickly man
+nailed these planks for a thorny man

 who leered at schoolgirls, offered massage.